-FACTBOX: Healthcare by the numbers
+Factbox: Healthcare by the numbers

-Healthcare, which gets its day in the Supreme Court on March 26-28, has been at the heart of fervent political debate in the United States since long before President Barack Obama's overhaul became law two years ago.
+Healthcare, which is at the center of the Supreme Court arguments next Monday to Wednesday, has been at the heart of fervent political debate in the United States since long before President Barack Obama's overhaul became law two years ago.

 Quite aside from the legal arguments to be made are hot-button issues ranging from the quality of healthcare to the availability of insurance.